athos/power-dot/README.md

 The most fundamental operators of the library are `power-dot.core/.` and `power-dot.core/new`.

-They can be used in much the same way as the Clojure's counterparts (i.e. the `.` and `new` special operators), except that if a function is fed for a parameter where the method or constructor expects a functional interface, they handle the function as if it were an object implementing that functional interface.
+They can be used in much the same way as Clojure's counterparts (i.e. the `.` and `new` special operators), except that if a function is fed for a parameter where the method or constructor expects a functional interface, they handle the function as if it were an object implementing that functional interface.